microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

     sudo nano /etc/aziot/config.toml
     ```

+10. Edit the host name to be `oilwells-edge-001`

-10. There are several ways to register your device with the provisioning service.
+11. There are several ways to register your device with the provisioning service.
 This includes manually with a device connection string, TPM registration, and symmetric key.

     The simplest provisioning method is "manual" with a device connection string.
 Each way is presented below, you need **only pick one**.
 Note that TPM registration requires a software or hardware TPM.
 As of 08/2021, Trusted Platform in Azure will not work, but a nested VM inside a HyperV image (in the case of this lab, inside Windows 10) does.